muguira-james/envtest/README.md

 The intermediate stage, turns into an orphan and unfortunately it is 441MB.
 This orphan would not be created if I was using some sort of build automator - oh well for now.

-# to Run
+# To Run

 * clone the repo
 * export IP_ADDRESS=localhost
-* use docker-compose -f compose.yml build
+* issue: docker-compose -f compose.yml build
-* followed by docker-compose -f compose.yml up
+* followed by: docker-compose -f compose.yml up

 # How does it work?